getify/Functional-Light-JS/ch5.md

 We're going to examine the various different forms of side effects and see why they are harmful to our code's quality and readability.

 But let me not bury the lede here.
 The punchline to this chapter: it's impossible to write a program with no side effects.
 Well, not impossible; you certainly can.
 But that program won't do anything useful or observable.
-If you wrote a program with zero side effects, you wouldn't be able to tell the difference between it and a deleted or empty program.
+If you wrote a program with zero side effects, you wouldn't be able to tell the difference between it and an empty program.

 The FPer doesn't eliminate all side effects.
 Rather, the goal is to limit them as much as possible.
 To do that, we first need to fully understand them.